wandb/docs/docs/guides/hosting/manage-users.md

 Use the organization dashboard to get a holistic view of members that belong to your organization, how members of your organization use W&B, along with properties such as:

 * Name: The name of the user and their W&B username.
-* Last active: The time, in hours, the user last used W&B. Or status of user if pending an invitation.
+* Last active: The time the user last used W&B. Or status of user if pending an invitation.
 * Role: The role of the user.
 [LINK to team role section]
 * Email: The email of the user.
 * Team: The names of teams the user belongs to.